enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

-On top of these integrity checks, we also observe the class `IntegrityCheck` that verifies that the application has not been tampered with and thus does not contain the flag of debuggable.
+On top of these integrity checks, we also observe the class `IntegrityCheck` that verifies that the application has not been tampered with and thus does not contain the debuggable flag.
 This class gets decompiled as follows:

 ```java
 package sg.vantagepoint.util;